How to Upload Tracks into your Library

 One or more audio files is a dead track; meaning there is not audio in one or more of the audio files.
 All audio files uploaded must include some type of audio information in them and can’t be empty audio tracks.

-If you’re still experiencing upload or processing issues, contact our support team using the chat below and we’ll make sure to get your issues resolved. ↘️
+If you’re still experiencing upload or processing issues, see Cloud Song Troubleshooting or contact our support team using the chat below and we’ll make sure to get your issues resolved. ↘️

 How do I add a Count In section to my Cloud Song?